Who do I call if I need help?

 Will I need a parking sticker?

 Any AGS students who plan to come to campus for classes need to register their vehicle and obtain a parking permit at no cost.
-Online students who wish to come to campus periodically to access services may park in guest parking lots (Ammons Field or Ponder Field) without a permit.
+Online students who wish to come to campus periodically to access services may park in guest parking lots (Ammons Field House or Ponder Field) without a permit.

 Will I need immunization records?